aerobatic/website/content/docs/plugins/password-protect.md

 ### Options

 {{% option "password" %}}
 The value of the password that needs to be entered to access the site.
 Using an [environment variable](/docs/configuration/#environment-variables) is recommended.
+You can also set to a list of valid passwords.
 {{% /option %}}

 {{% option "loginPage" %}}